 AJ was taken off his medications and spent 19 days in the hospital.
 During that time, his doctors monitored his seizures to see where exactly they were coming from.
 Understandably, the idea of brain surgery can be a scary thing for families, but sEEG is well tolerated by children of all ages.
 Dr. Di Giovine says AJ came out of neurosurgery smiling and gave her a thumbs-up.

 “He approached the whole situation with more grace, bravery and humor than I could have ever hoped for with any of my patients,” says Dr. Di Giovine.

 The procedure found AJ’s seizures originated from a large area on the right side of his brain that was very close to the area of the brain that controls hand sensation and movement.
 The team was concerned that removing the abnormal part of AJ’s brain would affect his ability to move his hand.
 Dr. Di Giovine told the family about a brand-new treatment that offered a better option for AJ.

 Responsive neurostimulation (RNS) is a cutting-edge treatment for seizures in which a small, battery-powered device is surgically implanted into the skull with electrodes leading to points within the abnormal part of the brain where seizure activity is originating.
 When the electrodes sense abnormal brain activity, they emit mild electrical pulses that prevent or shorten the seizure.
 A piece of the skull is removed so the neurostimulator is flush with the outer surface of the skull, and it is put in a place where it is hardly noticeable in a child’s hair.

-“I am so proud of AJ and the man he has become,” adds Dr. Di Giovine.
+“I am so proud of AJ and the man he has become,” says Dr. Di Giovine.
 “He was a trailblazer.”